gtancev/gtancev.github.io/_projects/2018-03-31-decision-support.md

 </figure>
 </center>

 I worked on such issues during my internship at Novartis.
-I implemented simulations and defined metrics that can be used to make decisions.
+I put these things into software and defined metrics that could be used to make decisions.